-- (a) As of January 1, 2017, December 31, 2017 and 2018, the Company had entered into several contracts for the acquisition of land, equipment and computer software.
-Total contract prices amounted to \$5,153 thousand, \$60,573 thousand and \$75,824 thousand, respectively.
-As of January 1, 2017, December 31, 2017 and 2018, the remaining commitments were \$3,760 thousand, \$40,814 thousand and \$38,579 thousand, respectively. - (b) As of December 31, 2018, amount of outstanding letters of credit for the purchase of machinery and equipment was \$960 thousand. - (c) The Company leases certain offices and buildings pursuant to operating lease arrangements with third parties.
-The lease arrangement will expire gradually from 2019 to 2024.
-As of December 31, 2017 and 2018, deposits paid amounted to \$1,230 thousand and \$1,212 thousand, respectively, and were recorded as refundable deposit in the consolidated financial position.
+- (a) As of December 31, 2018 and 2019, the Company had entered into several contracts for the acquisition of land, equipment and computer software.
+Total contract prices amounted to \$75,824 thousand and \$3,402 thousand, respectively.
+As of December 31, 2018 and 2019, the remaining commitments were \$38,579 thousand and \$2,380 thousand, respectively. - (b) As of December 31, 2019, amount of outstanding letters of credit for the purchase of machinery and equipment was \$488 thousand. - (c) The Company from time to time is subject to claims regarding the proprietary use of certain technologies.
+Currently, management is not aware of any such claims that it believes could have a material adverse effect on the Company's financial position or results of operations.